pleasemarkdarkly/sec_parser/README.md

 ### SEC Parser

 This software detects individuals selling unregistered securities (laundering money) and the companies they use.
 This software was designed to leverage this insight to acquire short positions or hedge against the companies.
-The activity this software identifies also known as pumping and dumping.
+The activity this software identifies is also known as pumping and dumping.

 To read the legal consequence [see SEC Case and SDNY Case 14-00399](https://cane.ashermadison.com/wp-content/uploads/sites/3/2014/07/20140715-us-v-cane-et-al-case-no-14-00399.pdf) and see (documents/Offshore_Accounts.pdf).